EliAndrewC/l7r/setting/l7r.md

 ##### **The Silk-Stained Three** [50 koku]

 Daidoji no Etsuko Azami was waylaid on the road to Shiro Reiji on the 3rd Day of the Month of the Dragon of this year, and 8 bolts of dyed silk were taken.
 The bandits were two men and one woman.
-Azami threw a sukumo (fermented indigo) dye onto the clothes and faces and hands of the men.
+Azami threw a jug of active liquid indigo dye (*ai-date*) onto the clothes, faces, and hands of the men.
 The indigo under their cuticles may take up to a few months to fully fade.

 ##### **Daidoji Maku** [50 koku]